pereznetworks/TD-Project7/README.md

 - Verify that all projects to be featured pass a quality check and are all shined up for display

-- Must have finished projects, that are ready to go live
+- ideally have finished projects, that are ready to go live
   - ideally Github public repo or some other public place for visitors to see your code
   - a live internet link to the demo of or to show the app or service running